Christol-Jalen/mae-segmentation/pretrain/README.md

 - The training process leverages DistributedDataParallel (DDP) for efficient multi-GPU training.
 - The script is set up to automatically resume training from the last checkpoint if available.
-- Real-time logging can be monitored using TensorBoard if configured.
+- All parameter configuration details are in the utils/arg_util.py file and can be changed as required.

 ## Contributing